Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

 ---

 3)	Inspect the audio waveform, both visually and by playing back approximately thirty seconds from the head, middle and tail of the file.

-Assure that the following aspects of the program are appropriate and confirm that:
+Assure that the following aspects of the file's program content are consistant and appropriate:
 •	the program content has not been cut short
 •	the program content has no break in continuity
 •	the program content is consistent with the data gathered in step one[see above]

-4)	Inspect the audio file both visually and by playing back approximately thirty seconds from the head, middle and tail of the file.
-Using the DAW's signal analysis meters and the Amplitude Statistics generated in step 2 (above), assure that the following technical and production characteristics are consistant and appropriate:
+Assure that the following technical and production characteristics are consistant and appropriate.
+In addition to playing back approximately thirty seconds from the head, middle and tail of the file, use the DAW's signal analysis meters and the Amplitude Statistics generated in step 2 (above) to confirm the appropriatness of the signal's:
 •	Speed
 •	Playback direction
 •	Channel balance